n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mailjet.md

 # Mailjet

-The Mailjet node allows you to automate work in Mailjet, and integrate Mailjet with other applications. n8n has built-in support for a wide range of Mailjet features, including sending emails, and sms.
+Use the Mailjet node to automate work in Mailjet, and integrate Mailjet with other applications. n8n has built-in support for a wide range of Mailjet features, including sending emails, and sms.

 On this page, you'll find a list of operations the Mailjet node supports and links to more resources.